Key Points:

 Like the Verizon changes last week, T-Mobile will add benefits to the existing Go5G Next plan to make it roughly equivalent to the Experience Beyond plan for no increase in price.

-T-Mobile's entry-level Essentials plan remains unchanged.
+T-Mobile's entry-level Essentials plan and the bargain-basement Essentials Saver remain unchanged.

 Let's dig into the details...